 Measuring a fireplace is pretty easy.
 You simply need to grab a measuring tape and measure the width, height, and depth.
 And don’t forget to measure the same as the fireplace opening or firebox.
 Once you are done measuring the fireplace, you will now need to determine the optimum distance between the fireplace and your house.

-In the end, the size of your outdoor fireplace depends on your needs and preferences.
+In the end, the size of your outdoor fireplace depends on your needs and preferences, also a custom pergolas builder Long Island that you choose.
 However, you should follow the standard safety distance from your house and around the fireplace.
-This will help keep you safe and relaxed without having to worry about a fire breaking out anytime.
-Moreover, get suggestions from your outdoor fireplace contractor about the size and distance of the fireplace from your house. lagras
+This will help keep you safe and relaxed without worrying about a fire breaking out anytime.
+Moreover, get suggestions from your outdoor fireplace contractor about the size and distance of the fireplace from your house.